alyssamv/blog/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: My research interests include drug development, clinical trial design, R programming, and data analysis and visualization.
+bio: I'm interested in oncology drug development, statisical and ethical components of clinical trial design, R programming, and data analysis and visualization.
 education:
   courses:
   - course: MS in Biostatistics